radioactivedecay/radioactivedecay/paper/paper.md

 Calculations for the decay of radioactivity and the ingrowth of progeny underpin the use of radioisotopes in a wide range of research and industrial fields, spanning from nuclear engineering, medical physics, radiation protection, environmental science and archaeology to non-destructive testing, mineral prospecting, food preservation, homeland security and defence.
 `radioactivedecay` is an open source, cross-platform package for decay calculations and visualization.
 It supports decay chains with branching decays and metastable nuclear isomers.
-It includes a high numerical precision decay calculation mode which resolves numerical issues when using double-precision floating-point numbers for decaying chains containing radionuclides with disparate half-lives [@Bakin2018].
+It includes a high numerical precision decay calculation mode, which resolves numerical problems with using double-precision floating-point numbers to calculate decay chains involving radionuclides with disparate half-lives [@Bakin2018].

 This set of features distinguishes `radioactivedecay` from other commonly-used decay packages, such as `Radiological Toolbox` [@Hertel2015] and `PyNE` [@Scopatz2012].
 `Radiological Toolbox` is a closed-source Windows application, so it is not easily scriptable and its use of double-precision arithmetic makes it susceptible to numerical round-off errors.
 `PyNE` uses approximations to help mitigate numerical issues, however these may potentially affect accuracy.
-Moreover as of `v0.7.3`, `PyNE` does not correctly model metastable nuclear isomers within decay chains, which means, for example, it cannot simulate the production of $^{99m}\textrm{Tc}$ from $^{99}\textrm{Mo}$ for medical imaging applications.
+Moreover as of `v0.7.5`, `PyNE` does not correctly model metastable nuclear isomers within decay chains, which means, for example, it cannot simulate the production of $^{99m}\textrm{Tc}$ from $^{99}\textrm{Mo}$ for medical imaging applications.

 # Theory and Implementation